MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

    1. If "Focused-stacked" (stackedImage), get count and confirm next x are Focus Bracketing and set aside and mark as brackets
-   `2024.11.13-09.02.57(FS).gs.O.orf` # is this a good convention for Focus-Stacked? ~Line 212 Bracketed shots @driveMode="Focus Bracketing, Shot 15; Electronic shutter", Maybe if `Focus Bracketing` and Shot no >1 and <100 rename as bracket and set aside.
+   `2024.11.13-09.02.57(FS).gs.O.orf` # is this a good convention for Focus-Stacked? ~Line 212 Bracketed shots @driveMode="Focus Bracketing, Shot 15; Electronic shutter", √ Maybe if `Focus Bracketing` and Shot no >1 and <100 rename as bracket and set aside.
 In line or as a method?.
 Set a flag that FS has happened stackedImageBoolean
+   Focus-bracketing with no stack

 3. add gps coordinates.
 Can do this before or after renaming, but before moving